lihaolin1/Recurent-Code-for-Energy-and-Performance-Aware-Task-Scheduling/README.md

 2. go in to the file where you save this code.
 3. run command "g++ code_name.c -o code_name" to compile the code.
 4. run command "./code_name" to run code.
-5. input the variable, if you don't know waht the input variables means, you can see "what_is_input.md" file.
+5. input the variable, if you don't know what the input variables means, you can see "what_is_input.md" file.
 6. get the result